VO2 Max Analysis

 • Longevity $225 – Active Ramp (AMR test bike) and report, plus a free Inbody580 BIA metabolic scan.

-• Performance $295 – RMR and AMR tests, reports, InBody580 scan + a free metabolic based nutrition plan designed for your biology and lifestyle.
+• Performance Package $295 – RMR and AMR tests, reports, InBody580 scan + a free metabolic based nutrition plan designed for your biology and lifestyle.

 The benefit of testing is the capacity to measure your individual markers that are specific to you.
 That way we can design a program with your unique fingerprint creating a targeted approach and focused care.